pdemeulenaer/my-ds-documentation/_build/html/_sources/Bash_Documentation.rst.txt

 - CTRL-R to redo

-- A - to append text at the end
+- A - to insert text at the end

+- a - to insert text at the cursor

+- e - move to the end of that word

 - :wq - to save and exit